-District Project Engineering Managers
+District Project Development Engineers

-DATE OF REVIEW: April 19, 2016
+DATE OF REVIEW: April, 2016

-The Transportation Alternatives Program was created by Congress and provides funding for alternate transportation projects.
-The ITD has implemented this program in the state of Idaho.
-For the purpose of this memo, the roadway prism is defined as the area beneath the roadway surface, including paved shoulders, but excluding unpaved shoulders, curb, gutter, and sidewalks.
+The Transportation Alternatives Program was created by congress through MAP-21 and provides funding for alternate transportation.
+ITD has taken this program and implemented it as the Community Choices Program.
+For the purpose of this memo, the roadway prism is defined as the area beneath the roadway surface, including paved shoulders but excluding unpaved shoulders, curb, gutter, and sidewalks.

-Because of the limited funds and the nature of the construction work, materials requirements for transportation alternatives projects will be as follows:
+Because of the limited funds and the nature of the construction work, materials requirements for Community Choices Projects will be as follows: